 A common mistake people with spot-prone skin make is excessively using anti-blemish products.
 Overusing spot treatments won’t make your spots go away any faster, and might actually make your skin worse.

 Spot causing bacteria can sneak up on you, especially in the places you least expect.
-Pillow cases, towels, phone screens, makeup brushes, dirty hands – these are all things that can increase the likelihood of spots if they aren’t kept clean.
+Pillowcases, towels, phone screens, makeup brushes, dirty hands – these are all things that can increase the likelihood of spots if they aren’t kept clean.
 I’m not saying you have to be obsessive about it, but just take these things into consideration.

 “Take your makeup off before bed” – it’s said so often that it’s almost become background noise.
 But there is a reason that it’s repeated over and over again: it is vital for clear and healthy skin.
 If you don’t take your makeup off and cleanse your skin thoroughly before bed you might as well hold up a sign saying “Spots are welcome here!”.

-I think the issue with this point is that a lot of people don’t specify what actually constitutes as ‘thorough facial cleansing’.
+I think the issue with this statement is that a lot of people don’t specify what actually constitutes as ‘thorough facial cleansing’.
 A makeup wipe is not sufficient.
-They are irritating and only remove a small fraction of the grime on your face.
+They are irritating and only remove a small fraction of the grime from your face.
 Washing your face with water is not sufficient.
 Water alone does not have the capacity to break down the blemish-causing oils and bacteria on your skin, rendering it a pointless activity.